Cape Town might just be one of the coolest cities in the world: a place where art, culture, and vibrant nightlife coincide with nature.

 Mouille Point is a quiet area, famous for its lighthouse, that offers an ideal base for those who enjoy sea views and a peaceful vibe.
 Sea Point has a number of family-friendly activities and attractions and offers a stay by the seaside.

 Clifton is home to some of the city’s most popular beaches.
 Camps Bay is another popular area with plenty to see and do.
 Llandudno and Bakoven are a bit more secluded.

 The City Bowl area is home to the CBD, with its business facilities, offices, restaurants, shops, and art galleries.
 Bo-Kaap is a vibrant and colourful area that often features on travellers’ itineraries.
 While rich in culture, it can be a bit sketchy at nighttime.

 There are plenty of high-end accommodations in the residential areas of Higgovale, Ioof, and Oranjezicht on the outskirts of the City Bowl.
 The V&A Waterfront is a popular tourist area, with plentiful sights and amenities.
 De Waterkant is the main LGBT area and boasts a thriving night scene and many shops and restaurants.

 Gardens is lively and Hout Bay is a lovely seaside area.
 Observatory is a quirky area with a bohemian vibe and Constantia offers easy access to the wine-growing areas.
 Woodstock is seeing lots of rapid developments.
 There are popular areas along False Bay.

-The Cape Flats is an area that should be avoided because of high crime rates.
+The Cape Flats is an area that should be avoided because of high crime rates (it’s a good thing to stay safe in Cape Town).
 Other areas that are not recommended include Nyanga, Deift, Mitchells Plain, Bellville, and Kraaifontein.
 Of course, areas listed as not safe may have pockets that are fine, and dangers can still be present in other areas.